 10. Practice Self-Care: Living in a society where you may face discrimination can be stressful.
 Take care of your mental and emotional health by practicing self-care.
 This could involve spending time with loved ones, engaging in hobbies, or seeking therapy.

-By following these tips and seeking support from the LGBTQ+ community and allies, you can navigate the legal and social landscape in Japan and advocate for a more just and equitable society.
+By following these tips and seeking support from the LGBTQ+ community and allies, you can manage the legal and social landscape in Japan and advocate for a more just and equitable society.

 FAQ